oskarnordin/oskarnordin/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 Technigo-student currently working on my portfolio (stay tuned!).<br>
+🌱 Technigo-student currently looking for an internship fall 2025<br>
 ✨ Functionality-driven but with a soft spot for pretty design.<br>
 📫 Reach me here: https://www.instagram.com/oskaralexander/ or here oskarnordin1@gmail.com.